zhouzypaul/fork-food/README.md

 - Selecting some food types but not price ranges.
 - Selecting price ranges but not food types.
 - Not swiping right on any of the suggested restaurants.
+- Trying to brute force to certain pages using URLs without signing in.
+- Trying to brute force to room with room code without starting a session.
+- Host leaving the room before starting.
+- Member leaving the room before starting.
+- Member leaving the room after starting.

 ### How To Run